W

 A mated pair of wolf eels

-The Wolf Eel has a cartilaginous skeleton which enables them to be more flexible and maneuver its body to fit through narrower openings.
+The Wolf Eel has a cartilaginous skeleton, which enables it to be more flexible and maneuver its body to fit through narrower openings.

 • The skeleton of a Wolf Eel is cartilaginous.
 This means that they can flex their body, making it possible for them to get into tighter spaces.

 • Wolf Eels are fish that often mate for life.
-Both parents contribute to keeping the eggs safe over the 13 to 16 weeks when they are developing.
+Both parents contribute to keeping the eggs safe for the 13 to 16 weeks when they are developing.

 • When they are first born, Wolf Eels have bright orange coloring.
 Over time, this color will fade to brown, gray, or green.